Blosberg/Nanopore_data_processing/README.md

 # Nanopore pipeline:

-This pipeline proocesses nanopore data directly to reports and figures, as well as bam-file and .RData in GRanges format.
+This pipeline proocesses raw minION nanopore data directly to reports and figures, as well as bam-file and .RData in GRanges format.

 Two forms of raw input are accepted, and can be used to produce a report in html format.
 If the variable `intype`, in the config file, is set to "fastq",